pydata/xarray/doc/interpolation.rst

 We use scipy.interpolate.interp1d for 1-dimensional interpolation and scipy.interpolate.interpn for multi-dimensional interpolation.

-The interpolation method can be specified by ``method`` optional argument.
+The interpolation method can be specified by the ``method`` optional argument.

 .. ipython:: python